Zimbabwe doctors march as abducted leader is still missing

-HARARE, Zimbabwe (AP) — Zimbabwean doctors protesting the alleged abduction of a union leader were met by a line of baton-wielding police in the capital on Wednesday as fears grow about government repression.
+HARARE, Zimbabwe (AP) — Zimbabwean doctors protesting the alleged abduction of a union leader were stopped by a line of baton-wielding police in the capital on Wednesday as fears grow about government repression.

 The Zimbabwe Hospital Doctors Association has said its president, Peter Magombeyi, was abducted on Saturday after calling for a pay strike, and members say they will not return to work until he is found.